FAQGURU/FAQGURU/topics/en/mongodb.md

 * https://www.mongodb.com/faq

 [[↑] Back to top](#MongoDB)
 ### Mention the command to insert a document in a database called school and collection called persons.
-(Mid)

 ```js
 use school;